Skip to main content

 $ git config --global gpg.format ssh

-Copy the SSH public key to your clipboard.
+or copy the SSH public key to your clipboard.

 1